sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_cloud_account.md

 * `secret_key` - (Optional) The the secret key for a AWS connection.
 It must be provided along `access_key_id` when this auth mode is used.
 * `access_key_id` - (Optional) The ID for the access key that has the permissions into the Cloud Account.
 It must be provided along `secret_key` when this auth mode is used.
 * `additional_options` - (Optional) The private key generated when creating a new GCP service account key.
 Must be in JSON format and base64 encoded.
+* `config` - (Optional) Configuration parameters for Athena connection into the Sysdig Cloud Account.

 ## Attributes Reference